Blog

 4. Definitions.
 Unfamiliar jargon, and terms that are used in a very specific way in this procedure

 6. The procedure.
-Walkthrough the flowchart, explain the accompanying notes, relate the procedure flow to the responsibilities and authorities outlined earlier in the procedure
+Walkthrough the flowchart, explain the accompanying notes, and relate the procedure flow to the responsibilities and authorities outlined earlier in the procedure

 7. Records.
 What do I do with the completed records from this procedure?
 Where do I find a copy when I need it?